 octelium connect --tunnel-mode quicv0

-You can disconnect from Cluster as follows:
+You can disconnect from the Cluster as follows:

 octelium disconnect